janyamirpuri/janyamirpuri/README.md

 ### Hi there 👋

+I am janyamirpuri, a sophomore at NYU studying Mathematics as my major, with a minor in Data Science.
+I can be contacted through the email janyamirpuri@gmail.com, or through my school email, jm8808@nyu.edu.

 <!--
 **janyamirpuri/janyamirpuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.